roelmann/moodle-theme_flexibase/README.txt

         - Category font-awesome icon size setting added
         - Category tiles height css fixed to only apply to icon display not main panel when icon not used
         - Classes added to allow custom styling of category and course in breadcrumb
+        - Settings to show/hide items on the user dropdown menu, including a custom menu items setting

-3.0.7   - Style fixes (thanks Derek Chirnside for valuable extended use and testing)
+        - Settings to show/hide the items on the main menu (Home, Dashboard 3.0.7   - Style fixes (thanks Derek Chirnside for valuable extended use and testing)
         - Updated modernizr.js
 3.0.6   - Bug fixes to awesomebar (hiding nav & settings, correctly applying yui)